 The GPA is determined by dividing the number of grade points by the number of credits the student has attempted.
-Courses with the following grades are not included in the GPA calculation: AU, CR, I, IP, N, NR, S, U, W, and WZ.
-When a course is repeated only the last attempt is used in computing the GPA unless the course is designated as repeatable.
+Courses with the following grades are not included in the GPA calculation: AU, CR, I, IN, IP, N, NR, S, U, W, and WZ.
+When a course is repeated, only the last attempt is used in computing the GPA unless the course is designated as repeatable.

 Grade of AU

 The grade AU is given when a student audits a course.
 Students wishing to audit a course must secure the consent of their student success advisor and the course instructor at the beginning of the term for such enrollment status.
 Not all courses are available to audit.
 Auditing at Bethel is defined as observation in the classroom setting.
 Auditors are required to meet the attendance requirements set by the instructor.
 Students who do not meet the attendance requirements will be graded WZ.
 Participation beyond attendance in class activities is at the instructor’s option.
 A student may change to or from audit status with the instructor’s approval only during the first 60% of the course.

 The grade CR is used for coursework that is excluded from GPA calculations.

 Grade of I or IN

 The grade I or IN is given when a student is unable to complete the course requirements in the regular time due to extenuating circumstances beyond the student’s control.
 The incomplete must be negotiated with and approved by the instructor before a grade of I or IN will be allowed.
 Remaining work must be of the kind that can be done largely through independent effort.
 Unless the grade of I or IN is removed by the deadline designated by the instructor, the student will be graded for the course using the default grade designated by the instructor.